geigea84/Horiseon/README.md

 # Horiseon Read Me

+Refactor project for digital marketing company Horiseon.
+The primary goal of this project is to improve accessibility for search engine optimization, screen readers, and litigation prevention.

+I re-worked the HTML layout and improved tag semantics and consolidated the CSS elements and declarations and removed redundant declarations.
+All changes are listed below.

 Link to deployed application:
 https://geigea84.github.io/Horiseon/

 Link to GitHub repository:
 https://github.com/geigea84/Horiseon

 HTML
 renamed title from website to Horiseon